MicrosoftDocs/power-pages-docs/power-pages-docs/admin/enhanced-data-model.md

 - Website configurations can be contained in solutions to provide smoother application lifecycle management (ALM) experiences.
 - Updates of Power Pages enhancements and bug fixes are improved.

-## Identify your site's data model
+## Determine whether your site is using the standard or enhanced data model

 There are several ways to determine which data model your site is using: